V1EngineeringInc/V1EngineeringInc-Docs/docs/zenxy/index.md

 This is running CoreXY kinematics and requires homing Y before X, as set in the firmware.
 All firmware will also need the exact size of your build's work area using soft limits to stop from crashing with bad gcode.
 The only other thing to set is homing and max speeds depending on what you prefer.

-Here is an example TMC2209 Pen/Laser Controller  [Semi Pre-Configured GitHub Repo](https://github.com/V1EngineeringInc/FluidNC_Configs).
+Here is an example FluidNC TMC2209 Pen/Laser Controller Firmware config file [Semi Pre-Configured GitHub Repo](https://github.com/V1EngineeringInc/FluidNC_Configs).

 ## Example Starting Gcode